modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 <img src="images/yes.png" width="25" height="25"> TWA Support - [SQL Validation](tac-sql/p2p-calls-joined.sql).

 #### Audio Time
+If you sum this column you get the audio time number from the headlines above.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers - [SQL Validation](tac-sql/audio-minutes.sql).

 #### Video Time

+If you sum this column you get the video time number from the headlines above.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers - [SQL Validation](tac-sql/video-minutes.sql).

 #### Screen Share Time

+If you sum this column you get the screen share time number from the headlines above.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers  - [SQL Validation](tac-sql/app-share-minutes.sql).